muzhi1991/obsidian-private-ai/README.md

 ### Installation Steps

-1. **Download and Install the Plugin** (Not yet released, manual installation required as follows)
+1. **Download and Install the Plugin** (Not yet released, recommended to [install the Beta version via BRAT plugin](#installing-brat-beta-version))

-   Search for "PrivateAI" in the Obsidian plugin market and click install, or download the plugin from the release directory and copy its contents to the Obsidian plugin directory (for manual installation, see the section below).
-After completing the installation, remember to activate the plugin in the Community Plugins settings.
+  Search for "PrivateAI" in the Obsidian plugin market and click install, or refer to the section below, [install the Beta version via BRAT plugin](#installing-brat-beta-version).
+After installation, be sure to enable the plugin in the Community Plugins settings.

 2. **Configure the Plugin**